-Where there is no feasible alternative to the administration of medicine in school the parent must discuss the matter with the Headteacher or Deputy Headteacher.
+Where there is no feasible alternative to the administration of medicine in school the parent must discuss the matter with the Headteacher, assistant Headteachers or the office manager.
 School staff are not obliged to administer medicines, but the Headteacher usually agrees that a child can be given antibiotics at school if the child is well enough to come to school and is simply finishing a course of medication.
-Parents must fill out an appropriate form after the matter has been discussed with the Headteacher.
-Antibiotics must be clearly marked with the chemist's printed label.
+Parents must fill out an appropriate form and antibiotics must be clearly marked with the chemist's printed label, which must include the child's printed name.